RavenPl/movies-app-front/README.md

 # :eyes: Usage

-1. Make sure backend is listening and database is implemented correctly, also please check cors settings in express repository!

-2. You can test the app using test user:
+1. You can test the app using test user or create your own account:

  ```
  - email: test@test.com